Mohamed-sdz/project-F/README.md

-#  MY Fainance Tracker App
+#  MY Finance Tracker App

 This is a simple budget tracker app that allows users to add multiple transactions (income or expense) and view their current balance.
 This app uses a RESTful API hosted on http://localhost:3000/transactions to store and retrieve transactions.